It's Rush Limbaugh and the most listened to radio talk show in America by far.

 He has to have roots to slavery, civil rights movement, and all that, because that's a fundamental element of the liberal Democrat coalition.

-The Reverend Jesse Jackson or L. Sharpton.
+The Reverend Jesse Jackson or Al Sharpton.

 When Al Sharpton wanted to be president, what would they do?

-And he went back and made a speech and they gave him some money and he went away.
+And he went back and made a speech, and they gave him some money, and he went away.

-Mama told him not to run.
+His mama told him not to run.

-So these ill idiotic politicians from Illinois have destroyed the gasoline industry on the Illinois border, the cigarette uh business on the Illinois border, and I got one even better for you.
+So these idiotic politicians from Illinois have destroyed the gasoline industry on the Illinois border, the cigarette business on the Illinois border.

 And guess what, Rush?